 Before the invention of the electric pressure cooker, the stove top version was the only one in the market.
-Its design has been modified over the years in order to meet the needs of many different users.
-Some may argue that this is the best pressure cooker, but here is a more objective view based on numerous other pressure cooker reviews.
+Its design has been modified over the years to meet the needs of many different users.
+Many still argue that this is the best pressure cooker, but in the spirit of objectivity, here are a few pros and cons to weigh.

 - It usually takes about 11 minutes for enough pressure to build up, which is quicker than the electric pressure cooker’s 14 minutes.

-- It can be used and stored like a normal cooking pot.
+- Can be used and stored like a normal cooking pot.

-- This model usually doesn’t have an integrated timer or scheduling features.
+- This model usually doesn’t have integrated timer or scheduling features.

 - Aluminum pressure cookers are not very durable, but stainless steel models are very durable.

-Stainless steel stove top pressure cookers are among the best rated pressure cookers in the market today.
-With its practicality and versatility, you can have an almost unlimited array of dishes that can be cooked with these pressure cookers.
-Although lacking the self-scheduling feature, a diligent cook can still set the time manually, so this lacking feature isn’t such a big deal.
+Stainless steel stove top pressure cookers are among the best-rated pressure cookers in the market today.
+With their practicality and versatility, you can have an almost unlimited array of dishes that can be cooked with these pressure cookers.
+Although lacking the self-scheduling feature, a diligent cook can still set the time manually, meaning this lack of feature can easily be minimized.

 #2 Electric Pressure Cooker

-With the best electric pressure cooker, you have the capability to program and adjust multiple settings depending on your liking.
-For electric pressure cooker, you can change the temperature and pressure levels with a click of a button.
-There are also small displays that will help you read correctly, the current temperature as well as pressure levels in your cooker.
+With the best electric pressure cooker, you have the capability to program and adjust multiple settings depending on your needs.
+For the electric pressure cooker, you can change the temperature and pressure levels with a click of a button.
+There are also small displays that will give you the current temperature as well as pressure levels in your cooker.

-- Everything is controlled: Both the temperature and pressure are and can be controlled in electric pressure cookers.
-You are saved from the hassle of manually controlling the flame as well as be limited with the pressure control capabilities of manual pressure cookers.
+- Everything is controlled: Both the temperature and pressure can be controlled by electric pressure cookers.
+You are saved from the hassle of trying to manually control the flame as well as being limited to the pressure control capabilities of manual pressure cookers.